Your Top 3 Questions Answered About nr-axSpA | MySpondylitisTeam

 Speak with your physician to make sure you understand the potential risks and benefits and feel comfortable with what’s involved.

-Take a short quiz to get a personalized set of questions to ask your doctor at your next appointment.
+Take a short quiz to get a custom set of questions to ask your doctor at your next appointment.

 Exercise

 Doing the right kind of strengthening exercises to help protect the spine is key.
 Exercise, such as yoga or Pilates, helps to strengthen the muscles around an area that’s inflamed or chronically damaged, which will help with stability and pain relief long term.
-Anything that helps with core strengthening or hip strengthening will help with the lower back and SI [sacroiliac, or hip] joints.
+Anything that helps with core strengthening or hip strengthening will help with the lower back and SI joints [sacroiliac joints].
 Same thing when it comes to treating the upper back and neck as well.
 That’s something that you can safely do on your own at home or with assistance from either a physical therapist or trainer.

 Supplements